Viral hemorrhagic septicemia: Virus taxonomy

 VHSV is a negative-sense single-stranded RNA virus of the order Mononegavirales, family Rhabdoviridae, and genus Novirhabdovirus.
-Another related fish rhabdovirus in the genus Novirhabdovirus is Salmonid novirhabdovirus (formerly Infectious hematopoietic necrosis virus (IHNV)), which causes infectious hematopoietic necrosis (IHN) disease in salmonidae.
+Another related fish rhabdovirus in the genus Novirhabdovirus is Infectious hematopoietic necrosis virus (IHNV), which causes infectious hematopoietic necrosis (IHN) disease in Salmonidae.

 The viral cause of the disease was discovered in 1963 by M. H. Jenson.
 The virus is an enveloped, bullet-shaped particle, about 180 nm long by 60 nm in diameter, covered with 5 to 15 nm long peplomers.

 Molecular virology

-The genome of VHSV is composed of approximately 11-kb of single stranded RNA, which contains six genes that are located along the genome in the 3′-5′ order: 3′-N-P-M-G-NV-L-5′, nucleocapsid protein (N), polymerase-associated phosphoprotein (P), matrix protein (M), surface glycoprotein (G), a unique non-virion protein (NV), and virus polymerase (L).
+The genome of VHSV is composed of approximately 11 kb of single stranded RNA, which contains six genes that are located along the genome in the 3′–5′ order: 3′-N-P-M-G-NV-L-5′, nucleocapsid protein (N), polymerase-associated phosphoprotein (P), matrix protein (M), surface glycoprotein (G), a unique non-virion protein (NV), and virus polymerase (L).

 VHSV enters the host cell through either fusion or endocytosis.
 It binds to a glycoprotein, called fibronectin, in the extracellular matrix.
 VHSV does its binding through integrin receptors.

 Reverse genetics is a powerful tool to study and characterize the previously unknown viral genes.
 Reverse genetics system is currently available for VHSV.
 A vaccinia virus free reverse genetic system for Great Lakes VHSV (Genotype IVb) was developed by a research group from the USA.
 This system allows the investigators to explore the functional properties of individual viral genes of VHSV in detail.
 This system was immediately utilized to characterize the non-virion (NV) gene of novirhabdoviruses.
 Even though it has been demonstrated that the NV gene is not necessary for viral replication, it is highly essential for viral pathogenesis.
 A new role of NV protein has been discovered and demonstrated that it inhibits apoptosis at the early stage of viral infection.
 This discovery unlocked the mystery of presence of NV proteins in novirhabdoviruses.